Table of contents

 What type of car insurance should I buy to protect against car theft?

 Generally speaking, comprehensive car insurance already covers losses caused by vehicle theft.
-You may also consider purchasing fire insurance and theft insurance on top of third-party motor insurance.
+You may also consider adding fire insurance and theft insurance to third-party motor insurance.
 Be sure to pay attention to the amount of the deductible in case of car theft.

 What are the insurance claims and compensation procedures after a car is stolen?